meilisearch/docs-scraper/README.md

 [MeiliSearch](https://github.com/meilisearch/MeiliSearch) is a powerful, fast, open-source, easy to use and deploy search engine.
 Both searching and indexing are highly customizable.
 Features such as typo-tolerance, filters, and synonyms are provided out-of-the-box

-This scraper is used in production and crawls the [MeiliSearch documentation](https://docs.meilisearch.com/) on each deployment.
+This scraper is used in production and runs on the [MeiliSearch documentation](https://docs.meilisearch.com/) on each deployment.

 ## Table of Contents